 How long does the battery on the Sonos Move last?

-Still, considering that I think most people will use this around the house anyway I don’t see the battery life being too much of a problem.
-If you’re going out for the day and feel like bringing the Move along with you, it should last long enough for you to get good use out of it before returning home.
+Still, considering how I think most people will use this around the house anyway I don’t see the battery life being too much of a problem.
+If you’re going out for the day and feel like bringing the Sonos Move along with you, it should last long enough for you to get good use out of it before returning home.
 If you’re after a super long-lasting speaker for your next multi-day hike, then you’re probably not looking at something like the Sonos Move anyway.